How One of the Most Disastrous Moments in Oscar History Unfolded

 Well, no one is talking about relegating Best Sound to the pre-show now.
 And the viral moment?
 Maybe next time, don’t wish for it on a monkey’s paw.

-As the most famous couple in the room—Beyoncé went stag, and Nicole Kidman and Keith Urban are a close second—Will and Jada Pinkett Smith had already been joked about several times by the time Chris Rock stepped up to present Best Documentary Feature.
-But there’s a difference between between being the subject of a joke and being the butt of a joke, and Rock stepped over the line between them when he made a crack about Jada looking like she was preparing for a role in G.I.
+As the most prominent supercouple in the room, Will and Jada Pinkett Smith had already been joked about several times by the time Chris Rock stepped up to present Best Documentary Feature.* But there’s a difference between being the subject of a joke and being the butt of a joke, and Rock stepped over the line between them when he made a crack about Jada looking like she was preparing for a role in G.I.
 Jane 2.
 (In addition to being miscalculated, the gag was also awfully dusty: The original G.I.
 Jane, in which Demi Moore shaves her head and gets jacked to join the military, came out in 1997.)
 Pinkett Smith went public in 2018 with the fact that she has the hair-loss condition alopecia, and her reaction to Rock was one you don’t often see at the Oscars, where being razzed by the presenters is accepted as one of the costs of fame, even one of its proofs.
-I kept waiting for her to drop the stern look and reveal she was just getting Rock back, messing with him the way he messed with her—and the broadcast seemed to anticipate that too, lingering on her for an uncomfortably long time before it cut back to Rock on stage.
+I kept waiting for her to drop the stern look and reveal she was just getting Rock back, messing with him the way he messed with her—and the broadcast seemed to anticipate that too, lingering on her for an uncomfortably long time before it cut back to Rock onstage.

 Rock took it in stride.
 The audience was laughing, after all, and even Will seemed to be—but Jada was not amused.
-So Rock carried on with his routine, and when Smith got out of his seat and started striding towards him, Rock responded with an exaggerated “Uh oh!” like a class clown who sees the teacher headed his way.
+So Rock carried on with his routine, and when Smith got out of his seat and started striding toward him, Rock responded with an exaggerated “uh-oh!” like a class clown who sees the teacher headed his way.
 But Smith wasn’t playing along.
 He stalked right up to Rock and slapped him across the face.

 “Will Smith just smacked the shit out of me,” Rock said.